The All & Everything Conference, what it is and is not

 As well as working through numerically successive chapters, selected specific chapters and a larger theme are chosen early in the year.
 This allows participants to study beforehand, perhaps together and therefore be prepared to more actively join in the seminars with their questions, pondering and views.

 Seminars are facilitated by one volunteer from among conference attendees whose role is to invite input and make space for seeing that everyone’s comments or questions receive attention, to moderate the immoderate and generally move the dynamic along.

-The purpose of presentation review is simple and straight forward.
-The PC recognizes a responsibility to conference attendees to insure that a certain level of quality be represented in presentations.
-It is not the intention of the review process to select on the basis of content provided submissions are relevant to the legacy of Gurdjieff but rather to insure that the basic elements of any well reasoned, well prepared submission are met prior to presentation at the conference itself.
-Presenters are expected to provide electronic copies of their work on either disk, CD or via e-mail for eventual inclusion in the conference Proceedings.
-Presenters are required to transcribe the Q & A session following their presentation from an audio tape of the session that will be provided to them.
+The purpose of presentation review is simple and straightforward.
+The PC recognizes a responsibility to conference attendees to ensure that a certain level of quality be represented in presentations.
+It is not the intention of the review process to select on the basis of content, provided submissions are relevant to the legacy of Gurdjieff but rather to ensure that the basic elements of any well reasoned, well prepared submission are met prior to presentation at the conference itself.
+Presenters are expected to provide electronic copies of their work via e-mail for eventual inclusion in the conference Proceedings.
+Presenters are required to transcribe the Q & A session following their presentation from a digital medium of the session that will be provided to them.
 Final date for submission of these materials is May 31st. following the conference.

 PRESENTERS ARE REQUIRED TO SIGN A RELEASE FORM ALLOWING THEIR PAPER AND THE DISCUSSION FOLLOWING TO BE PRINTED IN THE YEARLY PROCEEDINGS.
 THIS WAIVES REMUNERATIVE RIGHT TO THE PUBLICATION BUT DOES NOT LIMIT RIGHTS TO PRESENTATION AND PUBLICATION ELSEWHERE.